bhuvangolhar/Data-Structures-and-Algorithms/OOPS/polymorphism.md

 • Overloading means Compile-time polymorphism.
 • Overriding means Runtime polymorphism.
 • Achieved mainly through inheritance and method overriding.
-• Enhances flexibility, scalability, and clarity in Java applications.
+• Enhances flexibility, scalability and clarity in Java applications.

 **In Summary:**

 **Polymorphism** in Java allows one interface or method name to be used for different underlying forms (data types).
-It enables objects to behave differently based on their actual type — a core reason why Java is powerful, flexible, and object-oriented.
+It enables objects to behave differently based on their actual type — a core reason why Java is powerful, flexible and object-oriented.